 Charitable trusts.
 For the philanthropically minded, a charitable remainder trust or a charitable lead trust can be an excellent way to obtain tax-free diversification of appreciated assets.
 There is no capital gains tax when the trustee sells low-basis, high-value assets and reinvests the proceeds for higher yield.
 A wide variety of choices is available to those designing a charitable trust, enough to meet both charitable and private financial objectives on a tax-efficient basis.

 *The stepped-up basis is scheduled for partial repeal when the estate tax is repealed in 2010.
 Just $1.3 million of assets will then receive a stepped-up basis.
 Any excess will carry over the decedent’s basis.
 An additional $3 million basis step-up will be allowed on assets going to a surviving spouse.

 Private annuities.
-A private annuity is a sale by one family member to another in exchange for the buyer’s unsecured promise to make specific periodic payments to the seller for life.
-There is no gift tax due on a properly structured sale, and the assets will be removed from the seller’s estate.
+A private annuity is a sale by one gifting appreciated stock to family members to another in exchange for the buyer’s unsecured promise to make specific periodic payments to the seller for life.
+There is no gift tax due to a properly structured sale, and the assets will be removed from the seller’s estate.
 A portion of each annuity payment is a return of capital (part capital gain and part nontaxable return of basis), and the balance is taxed as ordinary income.
 However, annuity payments by the buyer are not deductible, and so are made with after-tax dollars.

 Family limited partnerships.
 A fairly new approach to managing family wealth is the family limited partnership.
 This technique provides for consolidation of assets for convenient management, segregation of assets for protection against claims of creditors, and the potential for gift tax valuation discounts.
 Typically, parents act as general partners, making gifts of small limited partnership interests to children over a period of years.
 Properly structured, such gifts generally qualify for the $11,000 annual gift tax exclusion.